silverbulletmd/silverbullet/website/Libraries/Development.md

 You can now [broadcast that your library is ready to install](https://community.silverbullet.md/c/plugs-libraries/14)!

 # Create a repository
 If you develop a few libraries, it may be good to make them more discoverable.
-To do so, you can group them in a [[Repositories|Repository]].
+To do so, you can group them in a [[Repository|Repository]].

 For this, create another page in your space, this time under `Repository/`, e.g. `Repository/myuser` and tag it with `#meta/repository`.

-In the page body, put a list of all your libraries, encoded as [[Objects#data|data objects]] as follows:
+In the page body, put a list of all your libraries, encoded as [[Object#data|data objects]] as follows:

     ---
     tags: meta/repository